 Unser missed the race two times during his career.
 In 1969, during the first weekend of time trials (which was almost completely rained out), he suffered a fractured tibia after a motorcycle crash in the infield.
 He was forced to sit out the race.
 In 1991, he was unable to secure a ride going into the month.
 He was approached by teams, including the UNO/Granatelli team (to potentially be a teammate to Arie Luyendyk), but the opportunity ultimately fell through.

 In the twilight years of his Indy career, Unser remained competitive.
 In 1992, he drove for the Menard team (taking over the seat of Nelson Piquet, who was injured in a practice crash).
-He finished 3rd, becoming the first driver to complete the full 500 miles with Buick V-6 engine.
+He finished 3rd, becoming the first driver to complete the full 500 miles with the Buick V-6 engine.
 In 1993, his final start, he led 15 laps en route to a 12th place finish.
 He entered the 1994 race, but since the team was underfunded, he elected to withdraw and retired midway through the month.
-Unser has remained a popular fixture, and has attended the race festivities in most years since his retirement.
+Unser remained a popular fixture, and attended the race festivities in most years following his retirement.
+Unser’s final public appearance was during prerace ceremonies at the 2021 Indianapolis 500.
+Al’s older brother, and three-time winner Bobby Unser died on May 2, 2021, a few weeks prior to the 2021 race.
+Al Unser retuned to the Speedway later that summer to take part in a photo shoot and roundtable interview session (“The Club”) of the four four-time winners.
+Later that same year, Unser died after a lengthy battle with cancer.

 Indianapolis 500 career